otterscan/otterscan/README.md

 ## What?

-This is an Ethereum block explorer designed to be run locally with an archive node companion, more specifically, with [Erigon](https://github.com/erigontech/erigon).
+This is an Ethereum block explorer designed to be run locally with an archive node companion, [Erigon](https://github.com/erigontech/erigon).

 This approach brings many advantages, as follows.

 ### Privacy

-You are querying your own node, so you are not sending your IP address or queries to an external third-party node.
+You are querying your own node, so you are not sending your IP address or queries to an external, third-party node.

 ### Fast

-Since you are querying your local archive node, everything is fast, no network roundtrips are necessary.
+Since you are querying your local archive node, everything is fast.
+No network roundtrips are necessary.

 ### Actually, very fast